1aggarcia/locked-notes/README.md

 # Overview

 This is a simple notes app offering encrypted protection of notes via numerical PIN, designed for iOS and Android.
+I am still working out a good name, feel free to open up an issue with name suggestions.

 By default the app is unlockable for 10 minutes at a time, during which the user can create, edit, and delete notes.
 All files are encrypted on the disk, and all changes are automatically saved.